aiwaiwa/playground/README.md

 Comment separator is a double forward slashes (`//`).
 Any line beginning with two forward slashes (`//`) is a full comment line and will be ignored by the file parser.
 Full comment lines can have white space character(s) in front of the `//`.
 Full comment lines do not contribute to block separations, described later, so they can be freely used anywhere within the file without affecting how the blocks start and end.

-* A comment can also appear anywhere within the lines.
+* A comment can also appear anywhere after meaningful characters.
 Everything after `//` will be ignored.
 This may be used to temporarily disable the rest of the line, or to provide a comment.

 ### Blocks